 Being fair

-The Code of Practice sets out principles to help employers decide how to divide tips fairly between employees.
+The Code of Practice sets out principles to help employers decide how to divide tips fairly between workers.

 For example, it says that:

-- fairness does not mean employees must give the same proportion of tips to all employees
+- fairness does not mean employers must give the same proportion of tips to all workers

 - employers should use clear and objective factors when deciding how to share out tips